powsybl/powsybl-open-rao/docs/input-data/crac/introduction.md

 - the maximal reachable value according to the specified network – or the maximal authorized variation for an increasing variation,
 - the sensitivity of a set-point variation on every CNEC for the specified network.

-Any 2 or more range actions (of same type) can be aligned into range action "groups" in FARAO, which constrains the RAO to set them to the same set-point at all times.
+Any 2 or more range actions (of same type) can be aligned into range action "groups" in OpenRAO, which constrains the RAO to set them to the same set-point at all times.

 ### Network action

 Network actions are any other kind of action on the network, such as the opening/closing of a network element, setting the tap position of a PST to a given set-point, etc. They can only be activated, or remain inactive.
 They are used in the [search-tree RAO](/castor/search-tree-rao.md) only.

 One network action can combine one or multiple elementary actions.
-These are the types of elementary actions handled in FARAO:
+These are the types of elementary actions handled in OpenRAO:

 #### Topological actions